yousefelassal/quote-cron/README.md

 > This is the final test of a gentleman: his respect for those who can be of no possible value to him.

 > Nature is a mutable cloud which is always and never the same.

+> Be great in act, as you have been in thought.